Scroll Down To Order

 Nov 1 1941—Japanese naval code is profoundly changed, HY009 a new Imperial Fleet signal system instituted.
 The U.S. Military Intelligence Language School (MISLS) is established on the Presidio of San Francisco; Nisei private John F. Aiso is commissioned a Major, to direct academic training.
 There are 60 students in the first class.

-Nov 5—Ship call signs Imperial Japan replaced with a more difficult branch of detection.
-U.S. Naval Intelligence flooded by Tokyo radio traffic like crazy.
+Nov 5—Ship call signs of Imperial Japan are replaced with a more difficult branch of detection.
+U.S. Naval Intelligence flooded by radio traffic like crazy from Tokyo.
 Admiral Osami Nagano, Chief of the Japanese Naval Staff to CinC Combined Fleet issues the following secret message: 1.
 In view of the fact that it is feared war has become unavoidable with the United States, Great Britain and the Netherlands, and for the self preservation and future existence of the Empire, the various preparations for war operations will be completed by the first part of December.
 2. The CinC Combined Fleet will effect the required preparations for war operations in accordance with Imperial Headquarters Order #1.
 3. The CinC of the China Area Fleet will continue operations against China and at the same time effect required preparations for war operations.
+Next day, Admiral Yamamoto approves the day of attack on Pearl Harbor.
 Japanese passenger ship Kehi Maru hits a Soviet mine and sinks 75 miles off Korea in the Sea of Japan; 131 die, 379 survive.

 Nov 6—Tojo reaffirms the determination of Japan to establish a “new order in Greater East Asia.”
 U.S. reaffirms the Declaration of Panama by capturing the German blockade-runner “Odenwald” disguised as a U.S. freighter off the Brazilian coast.